Yasi92/read-and-recommend/README.md

 ### Yet to be implemented <a id="yet-to-be-implemented"></a>
-   1. Enable users to upload images to the website instead of an image URl.
+   1. Enable users to upload images to the website instead of an image URL.
-   2. On Create Account Page, add ability to see the password that was typed in, to avoid accidental typos.
+   2. On Create Account Page, add the ability to see the password that was typed in, to avoid accidental typos.
-   3. Enable users to update their password.
+   3. Enable users to update their passwords.
    4. Enable users to recover their password if it is forgotten.